 The student must satisfy the Ph.D.
-Qualifying Requirement, consisting of the Breadth Requirement and the Directed Research Requirement.
-These requirements are described in the Graduate Regulations on the CS department web site http://www.cs.wpi.edu/Graduate/ guide.html.
+Qualifying Requirement, consisting of the Breadth Requirement and the Research Qualifying Requirement.
+These requirements are described in the Graduate Regulations on the CS department web site http://web.cs.wpi.edu/Intranet/ Graduate/guide.html.